-Shepherdstown's zoning categories have also remained unchanged over the past decade, except for the addition of the Planned Unit Development zoning category which was first established in 2007.
-Shepherd Village and Sage Place were the first two neighborhoods developed under the PUD beginning in 2016.
-See the Town's seven zoning categories listed in Table 1 and on the map below.
+Shepherdstown's zoning categories have remained unchanged over the past decade, except for the addition of the Planned Unit Development zoning category, which was first established in 2007.
+The Shepherd Village and Sage Place neighborhoods were the first two neighborhoods developed under the PUD beginning in 2016.
+See the Town's seven zoning categories listed in Table 1.
+Figure 2 displays a map of current zoning throughout the town.

-Notably, much of the property in Town, including the publicly owned parcels such as Shepherd University campus, is exempt from Town zoning.
+Notably, much of the property in Town, including the publicly owned parcels like the Shepherd University campus, is exempt from Town zoning.

-Table 1 - Land Use Zoning within Shepherdstown
+Table 1 - Zoning within Shepherdstown

-Land Use Zoning Category Description Acres Percent of Total Land in Shepherdstown R-1: Low Density Residential District This zoning is primarily meant for single family residential neighborhoods.
+Zoning Category Description Acres Percent of Total Land in Shepherdstown R-1: Low Density Residential District This zoning is primarily meant for single-family residential neighborhoods.
 98.2 44% R-2: Medium Density Residential District This zoning provides "an attractive, pleasant living environment at a sufficient density to maintain a high standard of physical maintenance and the optimum utilization of land appropriate for residential use."
 5.2 2% R-3: Residential Commercial District This category encompasses the central business uses that are core to Shepherdstown.
 It complements and is meant to preserve the historic setting of the town.
 7.1 3% C: Commercial District This category provides a heavy commercial center for the town.
-Stores and facilities are grouped, and attention is given to pedestrian and vehicular circulation and includes offstreet parking and loading.
-14.2 6% P-R: Park-Residential District This category includes single family dwellings on large lots.
+Stores and facilities are grouped, and attention is given to pedestrian and vehicular circulation, including off-street parking and loading.
+14.2 6% P-R: Park-Residential District This category includes single-family dwellings on large lots.
 It is also used to provide a transition to the Conservation Open Space District.
-12.1 5% COS: Conservation Open Space District This category is for permanent open space, to preserve natural beauty, protect natural resources, prevent erosion, and safeguard the health of the population by limiting development on slopes, flood plains, and other areas.
-20.7 9% PUD: Planned Unit Development This is a category in which developers are given greater flexibility to meet overall design, density, and land use goals, including environmental sustainability goals, without following more conventional zoning requirements.
+12.1 5% COS: Conservation Open Space District This category is for permanent open space to preserve natural beauty, protect natural resources, prevent 20.7 9% erosion, and safeguard the health of the population by limiting development on slopes, floodplains, and other areas.
+PUD: Planned Unit Development This is a category in which developers are given greater flexibility to meet overall design, density, and land use goals, including environmental sustainability goals, without following more conventional zoning requirements.
 27.3 9% PUB: Public This is town-owned property.
 2.4 1% SUB: Shepherd University This is property owned by Shepherd University 44.2 20%